HpWang-whu/YOHO/README.md

 ```

 We also offer the pretrained models in ```./model/PartI_train``` and ```./model/PartII_train```.
-If the model above is demaged by accident(Runtime error: storage has wrong size), we offer another copy here.[model](https://drive.google.com/file/d/1J-nkut2A66fyOQu0B0723yCfRiJLSG4O/view?usp=sharing)
+If the model above is damaged by accident(Runtime error: storage has wrong size), we offer another copy here.[model](https://drive.google.com/file/d/1J-nkut2A66fyOQu0B0723yCfRiJLSG4O/view?usp=sharing)

 ## Demo